iaincollins/structured-data-testing-tool/README.md

 * You can pass in any URL or a file to test.
 * Any schemas found that are supported will be automatically tested.
 * You can optionally pass in specific presets to look for.
-* Presets can also test for non-schema markup.
+* Presets can also test for non-schema markup (e.g. Twitter, Facebook, App Store tags).

-Presets can be useful to test if required markup for social media, app stores and other sites is present.

 ## Usage